-Both the Log and Emissions Calculations report shall be submitted to the County for review semi-annually and in the Annual Compliance and Assurance Update Report required by COAondition of Approval No. 2(L), or as requested by the County to demonstrate compliance.
-If the County finds that operations have not achieved the required reductions, the Permittee shall immediately update the Horsepower-Hours Log and scale back to a monthly production rate that will achieve the appropriate limit identified in Option 1 within the next two months as determined based on the percentages and tier of offroad vehicle engines in use during the three month period prior to the County's finding that operations have not achieved the required reductions.
-Thereafter reduced production levels shall be maintained until the Permittee provides documentation demonstrating the mitigation options chosen have been implemented and that increased production levels will result in NOx emissions increase of less than ten (10) tons per year.
+Both the Log and Emissions Calculations report shall be submitted to the County for review semi-annually and in the Annual Compliance Report required by COA No. 2(L), or as requested by the County to demonstrate compliance.
+If the County finds that operations have not achieved the required reductions, the

+Permittee shall immediately update the Horsepower-Hours Log and scale back to a monthly production rate that will achieve the appropriate limit identified in Option 1 within the next 2 months as determined based on the percentages and tier of offroad vehicle engines in use during the 3 month period prior to the County's finding that operations have not achieved the required reductions.
+Thereafter reduced production levels shall be maintained until the Permittee provides documentation demonstrating the mitigation options chosen have been implemented and that increased production levels will result in NOx emissions increase of less than 10 tons per year.
 As necessary the County will either hire a consultant (at the Permittee's expense) or enlist the BAAQMD to assess and determine compliance.

-- B. Mitigation Measure 4.3-2b: Reduce Fugitive Dust (PM10 and PM2.5): Any time production of 810,363 tons (i.e., the Baseline condition) has been achieved within the previous 12-month period, the Permittee shall demonstrate that PM10 and PM{2.5} emissions have not increased above baseline levels.
-If the County finds that PM10 or PM{2.5} emissions have increased then monthly production shall be scaled back immediately to the level that will reduce the rolling 12-month PM10 and/or PM{2.5} emissions to less than baseline level within two months.
-Reduced production levels that result in emission compliance shall be maintained as long as necessary until the Permittee provides documentation demonstrating that increased production levels would result in no increase of PM10 and PM{2.5} emissions above baseline levels.
-The Permittee shall reduce PM10 and PM{2.5} through compliance with Items 1 through 4 below, and one or more of the methods listed in 5 through 6, below: - 1.
-The Permittee shall clean internal paved roads daily using a particulate matter efficient street sweeper. - Blasting shall be prohibited during high wind conditions.
-High wind conditions means when two-minute average wind speed exceeds 20 miles per hour as measured using the methods described by South Coast Air Quality Management District in Attachment A to the Rule 403 Implementation Handbook. - 3.
-The Permittee shall apply water to blast sites where and when feasible prior to detonation.
+B. Mitigation Measure 4.3-2b: Reduce Fugitive Dust (PM10 and PM2.5):

+Any time production of 810,363 tons (i.e. the Baseline condition) has been achieved within the previous 12-month period, the Permittee shall demonstrate that PM{10} and $PM{2.5}$ emissions have not increased above baseline levels.
+If the County finds that PM{10} or $PM{2.5}$ emissions have increased then monthly production shall be scaled back immediately to the level that will reduce the rolling 12-month PM{10} and/or $PM{2.5}$ emissions to less than baseline level within 2 months.
+Reduced production levels that result in emission compliance shall be maintained as long as necessary until the Permittee provides documentation demonstrating that increased production levels would result in no increase of PM{10} and $PM{2.5}$ emissions above baseline levels.
+The Permittee shall reduce PM{10} and $PM{2.5}$ through compliance with Items 1 through 4 below, and one or more of the methods listed in 5 through 6, below:

+- 1. The Permittee shall clean internal paved roads daily using a particulate matter efficient street sweeper. - Blasting shall be prohibited during high wind conditions.
+High wind conditions means when 2-minute average wind speed exceeds 20 miles per hour as measured using the methods described by South Coast Air Quality Management District in Attachment A to the Rule 403 Implementation Handbook. - 3.
+The Permittee shall apply water to blast sites where and when feasible prior to detonation. - 4.
+The Permittee shall limit speeds on unpaved areas to less than 15 MPH. - 5.
+The Permittee shall maintain chemical dust suppressant or equivalent dust suppressant that achieves similar control on the unpaved road surfaces, as described in the manufacturer's specifications.
+Materials used for chemical dust suppressant shall include any non-toxic chemical or organic dust suppressant or stabilizer and shall not violate State Water Quality Control